 While solar arrays allow homeowners in the Reno area to generate their power, solar modules alone won’t store it.
 That’s where battery backup comes into play.
 Many Nevadans have turned to net metering for their storage needs.
 However, it isn’t a permanent solution.
 Nor does it help during a power outage, when self-generated power would prove the most helpful.
 Many don’t feel they can afford to add PV energy storage to their system without breaking the bank.
 However, Nevada has incentives in place that make adding storage to your Reno home a possibility.

 Federal Storage Incentives for Nevadans

-To combat the price of adding solar batteries to a home, Reno, Nevada homeowners and business owners alike can take advantage of federal incentives.
+Reno, Nevada homeowners, and business owners alike can take advantage of federal incentives to combat the price of adding solar batteries to a home.
 The Investment Tax Credit (ITC), as of 2020, can cover up to 26 percent of the costs.
-To take advantage of the ITC and ensuring it is applied to the home battery, the homeowner needs to charge at least 75 percent of the battery with solar.
+To take advantage of the ITC and ensure it is applied to the home battery, the homeowner needs to charge at least 75 percent of the battery with solar.
 To determine the amount for which the storage system can qualify, multiply the current incentive by the renewable charging capacity of the system.
 If the solar array charges 75 percent of the battery, this would equal roughly 19 percent.

 How Reno, NV Businesses Can Save More

 Reno companies adding solar and energy storage can save even more with the Modified Accelerated Cost Recovery System (MACRS).
 Businesses that take part in this depreciation incentive can qualify for a 5-year or 7-year depreciation schedule, even if the company is located in a residence and meets qualification criteria.

 NV Energy Residential Storage Incentives